 If, like many kids, your child is afraid of needles, the good news is that he or she may not have to get one while awake.
-Pediatric anesthesiologists often will begin the induction process on fairly healthy kids using a mask.
+Pediatric anesthesiologists often will begin the induction process by giving inhaled medicine.
 Why?
-Because not only are children often afraid of needles, they may have a hard time staying still and calm.
-So, the mask delivers medication to make kids sleepy and help them relax before and during the surgery.
-That way, they won't be awake when the IV is inserted for general anesthesia or when a shot is given to numb a certain part or area of the body for local or regional anesthesia.
+Not only are children often afraid of needles, but they may also have a hard time staying still and calm.
+The mask delivers medicine to make kids sleepy and help them relax before and during the surgery.
+That way, they'll already be asleep when the IV is inserted for general anesthesia or when a shot is given to numb a certain part or area of the body for local or regional anesthesia.

-When using general anesthesia, the anesthesiologist will monitor your child's vital signs, continue to deliver anesthesia, and keep your child as comfortable as possible throughout the operation.
+When using general anesthesia, the anesthesiologist will monitor your child's heart rate, blood pressure, breathing rate, and oxygen level; continue to deliver anesthesia; and keep your child as comfortable as possible throughout the operation.

 To help your child breathe and/or to help deliver general anesthesia during the operation, the anesthesiologist may use an endotracheal tube (a plastic tube that's placed into the windpipe through the mouth or nose) or laryngeal mask airway (LMA — a mask with a tube that fits into the back of the mouth).

 Once the operation or procedure is over, the anesthesiologist will reverse the anesthesia process and help your child "wake up" (if your child received general anesthesia).